 Anticipation partners in country

-Disaster management and response in Vietnam is coordinated under the Ministry of Agriculture and Rural Development, which is also responsible for state management of agriculture, fisheries, irrigation, rural development and related sectors.
+Disaster management and response in Viet Nam is coordinated under the Ministry of Agriculture and Rural Development, which is also responsible for the state's management of agriculture, fisheries, irrigation, rural development and related sectors.

-The VNRC and GRC started engaging in FbF in Vietnam in 2018, when they began looking into the impacts of heat waves in urban areas.
-VNRC and German Red Cross are working on an Early Action Protocol to protect vulnerable urban populations in Hanoi, Hai Phong and Da Nang from the health effects of heat waves.
+The Viet Nam Red Cross Society and the German Red Cross started engaging with forecast-based financing in Viet Nam in 2018, when they began looking into the impacts of heat waves in urban areas.
+They are now working on an Early Action Protocol to protect vulnerable urban populations in Hanoi, Hai Phong and Da Nang from the health effects of heat waves.

-FAO is working on anticipation of droughts in Vietnam.
+FAO is working on anticipation of drought in Viet Nam.